ghun131/BB-projects/new-blog/readme.md

 redirect to home (or index.html whatever) then go to the copied route.
 [] Server rendering html or pug (or anything else)
 [x] Clean the states for "post" and "user"
-[] User some style like Bootstrap or the likes (font, color, space, no border)
+[] User some style like Material UI for font, color, space and no border

 [] Webpack is quite difficult to debug